 You can find better clarity in answers to “What is a DAO governance?” by understanding DAOs.
 Decentralized Autonomous Organizations or DAOs are not the representatives of a single application but of an organization.
 You can define DAO governance as the rules underlying the operations and processes of the DAO alongside the specific actions of DAO members.

 Want to become a bitcoin expert?
 Enroll Now in Bitcoin Technology Course

 The explanation for DAO governance is evident in the description of DAOs.
 Decentralized Autonomous Organizations are basically virtual organizations running completely without human intervention, only with the exception of voting power.
 Users are in control of the DAO rather than any private entity or individual and can define the future course of action of the DAO.
 Decentralized Autonomous Organizations, or DAOs, are nothing like the common conditional transaction programs developed and managed by organizations for profit.

-It is important to note that DAO governance depends solely on the members, who take critical decisions regarding the future of the project.
+It is important to note that DAO governance depends solely on the members, who make critical decisions regarding the future of the project.
 Smart contracts help in defining the rule set of the DAO through a core group of community members.
-The assurance of public evidence, audits and verification could help any member understand how the protocol works at different times.
+The assurance of public evidence, audits, and verification could help any member understand how the protocol works at different times.